Education Outside the Classroom

 - Naturalists available throughout the trip to answer questions

 - We strongly recommend, and encourage, wearing non-slip/secure footwear for all cruises.

 Please call for pricing

 For more information, please contact us

-Please check schedule for up to date trip times.
+Please check schedule for accurate trip times.
 Approximate length of cruise: 3 hours.
 Check in 45 minutes prior to departure.
 Boarding begins 15 minutes prior to departure.